Math Humor

 * * *

-The population density of USA is 100 square people per mile.
+The population density of the USA is 100 square people per mile.

 * * *

-A colonel teaches air defence at Moscow State University, Math Department.
+A colonel teaches air defense at Moscow State University, Math Department.
 He says "If we try to hit a B-52 with this missile, the probability of success is 5%."

 A math student asks: "What if we try to miss?"